 A small number of women experience menopause symptoms for up to a decade before menopause actually occurs, and 1 in 10 women experience menopausal symptoms for 12 years following their last period.

-The median age for menopause is 51, though it may occur on average up to two years earlier for African-American and Latina women.
-More studies are needed to understand the onset of menopause for non-Caucasian women.
+The median age for menopause is 51, though it may occur on average up to two years earlier for Black and Latina women.
+More studies are needed to understand the onset of menopause for women of color.